Music of Kuwait: History

 Kuwait is the birthplace of various popular musical genres, such as sawt and fijiri.
 Traditional Kuwaiti music is derived from the country's seafaring heritage.
 In pre-oil times, Kuwait was regionally renowned for its music and 20–30% of Kuwaitis were professional musicians.
-Kuwait is widely considered the centre of traditional music in the Arabian Gulf.
+Kuwait is widely considered the centre of traditional music in the Persian Gulf.
 Traditional Kuwaiti music reflects the cosmopolitan influence of many diverse cultures.
 The habbān is a popular Kuwaiti music instrument.

 Kuwait's seafaring tradition is known for songs such as "Fidjeri".
 "Fidjeri" is a musical repertoire performed traditionally by male pearl divers.
 It involves singing, clapping, drums and dances with earthen water jars.
 "Liwa" and "Fann at-Tanbura" are types of music performed mainly by Kuwaitis of East African origin.
 "Al Arda Al Bahariya" is a well-known Kuwaiti sailor song, as are the "al-Nahma", a class of songs that accompanied many sailing activities.

 Kuwait pioneered contemporary Khaliji music.
-Kuwaitis were the first commercial recording artists in the Arabian Gulf region.
+Kuwaitis were the first commercial recording artists in the Persian Gulf region.
 The first known Kuwaiti recordings were made between 1912 and 1915.
 Kuwait is known as the center for "sawt", a bluesy style of music made popular in the 1970s.
 Saleh and Daoud Al-Kuwaity pioneered the Kuwaiti sawt music genre and wrote over 650 songs, many of which are considered traditional and still played daily on radio stations both in Kuwait and the rest of the Arab world.

 Kuwait has a reputation for being the central music influence of the GCC countries.
 Over the last decade of satellite television stations, many Kuwaiti musicians have become household names in other Arab countries.
 For example, Bashar Al Shatty became famous due to Star Academy.
 Contemporary Kuwaiti music is popular throughout the Arab world.
 Nawal El Kuwaiti, Nabeel Shuail and Abdallah Al Rowaished are the most popular contemporary performers.